Accessing certificates in hardship situations

 Evidence of financial hardship

-You must provide evidence showing why the certificate fee cannot be paid, for example:
+You must provide evidence showing why the certificate fee can't be paid, for example a combination of your most recent:

 - evidence of inability to access funds, such as a letter from a